heliosproj/HeliOS/README.md

 ```
 # Releases
 All releases, including the current release, can be found [here](https://github.com/MannyPeterson/HeliOS/releases).
-* 0.2.7 - added a contributed example and privatized the list pointers for scheduler
+* 0.2.7 - added a contributed example, privatized the list pointers for scheduler and added support for Teensy 3/4
 * 0.2.6 - added built-in support for ESP8266 and minor internal updates
 * 0.2.5 - numerous internal enhancements including improved time precision and scheduler now gracefully handles overflow of run-time timer
 * 0.2.4 - additional example Arduino sketches and other code improvements